MRU-CSIS-1501/201804.asg.01.documentation/README.md

 If you're on a Mac, you'll want to include the word **terminal** in your search.

+## Getting the starting code

+You will be adding code to source files already created for you.

+Please copy the directory `/users/library/csis/comp1501/assignments/1.asg` to your home directory.

+If you don't know how to do this, you can use the Linux command reference given to you in lab-00, or Google away.

 ## How to check your work

 If you want to check whether your code is _behaving as expected_, you can run the command **make tests** from the directory of the challenge you're